Monism: Pantheism

 Pantheists are "monists" ... they believe that there is only one Being, and that all other forms of reality are either modes (or appearances) of it or identical with it.

-Pantheism is closely related to monism, as pantheists too believe all of reality is one substance, called Universe, God or Nature.
+Pantheism is closely related to monism, as pantheists also believe that all of reality is one substance, called the Universe, God, or Nature.
 Panentheism, a slightly different concept, is explained below in the next section.
 Some of the most famous pantheists are the Stoics, Giordano Bruno and Spinoza.

 Panentheism

 Panentheism (from Greek πᾶν (pân) "all"; ἐν (en) "in"; and θεός (theós) "God"; "all-in-God") is a belief system that posits that the divine (be it a monotheistic God, polytheistic gods, or an eternal cosmic animating force) interpenetrates every part of nature, but is not one with nature.
 Panentheism differentiates itself from pantheism, which holds that the divine is synonymous with the universe.

-In panentheism, there are two types of substance, "pan" the universe and God.
+In panentheism, there are two types of substance: "pan," the universe, and God.
 The universe and the divine are not ontologically equivalent.
 God is viewed as the eternal animating force within the universe.
 In some forms of panentheism, the cosmos exists within God, who in turn "transcends", "pervades" or is "in" the cosmos.

 While pantheism asserts that 'All is God', panentheism claims that God animates all of the universe, and also transcends the universe.
-In addition, some forms indicate that the universe is contained within God, like in the Judaic concept of Tzimtzum.
+In addition, some forms indicate that the universe is contained within God, as in the Judaic concept of Tzimtzum.
 Much Hindu thought is highly characterized by panentheism and pantheism.